 The Patch and Depression

-A recent study by scientists in Denmark found that women who used hormonal birth control were more likely to be prescribed antidepressants compared to women who were not on birth control.
+A 2016 study by scientists in Denmark found that women who used hormonal birth control were more likely to be prescribed antidepressants compared to women who were not on birth control.
 Women who were on the Patch were the most likely to take antidepressants compared to women on all of the different forms of birth control that were studied.
 Teenagers who were on the Patch were the most likely to be treated for depression.
 While this study does not prove that the Patch causes depression, that is a logical explanation.

 Who Should Not Use a Birth Control Patch?